 If you want to conduct your searches under high OPSEC, Sherlock has got you covered, too.
 You can make requests over a proxy, a list of proxies and even the TOR network.
 For more information go check out the GitHub page.

-Thanks for reading this blog post and if you like to share other tools and strategies on how to trace usernames across the web, please do so on Twitter, using #OSINTCurious or comment below!
+That’s it for today!
+Thanks for reading this blog post and if you like to share other tools and strategies on how to trace usernames across the web, please do so on Twitter, using #OSINTCurious, comment below, or reach out to me @LorandBodo!